devHudi/devHudi/README.md

 ## Hello, I'm Donghyun Cho <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-I'm a student studying at Inha Univ.
+I'm a student studying at Inha University College of Engineering.

 I study to become a better programmer than yesterday.
 Also I love to share my experiences and knowledge with others.